-Rent control policies seek to ensure affordable and stable housing for current tenants; however, they also increase the incentive for landlords to evict tenants since rents re-set when tenants leave in a vacancy decontrol system.
-Evictions may reduce both the anti-displacement and rent reduction effects of rent control.
-We exploit variation across ZIP codes in policy exposure to the 1994 rent control referendum in San Francisco to study the effects of rent control on eviction behavior.
-We find that a zip code with the average level of treatment experiences an additional 34 eviction notices, an 83\% increase, and an additional 13 wrongful eviction claims, a 125\% increase.
-These effects were concentrated in low income ZIP codes and were larger in years when average rent prices rose faster than the allowed rent increases for controlled units.
+When designing rent control regulations, policy makers aim to create regulations that ensure affordable and stable housing for current tenants while minimizing exits from the rental market by landlords.
+Vacancy decontrol provisions that allow rent re- sets between tenants intend to strike a balance between a lower rent burden for current tenants and future potential profitability for landlords.
+However, such provisions also increase the incentive for landlords to evict tenants.
+Such evictions reduce both the anti-displacement and rent reduction effects of rent control.
+To study the effects of rent control on eviction behavior, we exploit variation across ZIP codes in policy exposure to the passage of the 1994 rent control referendum in San Francisco.
+We find that a ZIP code with the average level of treatment experiences an additional 34 eviction notices—an 83\% increase—and an additional 13 wrongful eviction claims—a 125\% increase.
+These effects were concentrated in low-income ZIP codes and were larger in years when average rent prices rose faster than the allowed rent increases for controlled units.

 Policy advocates claim that one benefit of rent control may be decreased intimate partner violence (IPV).
 However, the theoretical effects of rent control on IPV are ambiguous.
 Rent control may lessen financial stressors within a relationship and decrease strain that leads to violence.
 However, it may make leaving the relationship more costly, shifting the bargaining power in the relationship and leading to more violence.
 We leverage the 1994 expansion of rent control in San Francisco as a natural experiment to study this question.
 This expansion created variation across zip codes in the number of rental units that were newly rent controlled.
 We exploit this variation in a continuous difference-in-difference design.
 We estimate an elasticity of -0.08 between the number of newly rent controlled units and assaults on women resulting in hospitalization.
 This effect translates to a nearly 10 percent decrease in assaults on women for the average zip code.
 This relationship is not explained by changes in neighborhood composition or overall crime, consistent with the effects being driven by individual level changes in IPV.